HermanLnk/ws-scrcpy-docker/README.md

 docker exec ws-scrcpy adb connect android.device.ip:5555
 ```

+Pay attention to modify android.device.ip to the IP address of the Android device.

 # Docker image of ws scrcpy

 Used to control Android devices in the browser.